Khyta/EncyclopaediaBot/README.md

 - [ ] The bot does not throw an error via modmail or other reddit specific communications if something goes wrong.
 - [ ] The bot does not make periodic posts and has to be started manually.
+- [ ] The links between wikis are currently not translated to links between posts.

 # Credits